martin26/Diablo-II--Vanilla-Frosting/README.txt

 **** Bug Fixes ****

-- Smith now has proper nightmare loot table.
+- Smith and Griswold now have a proper loot table for Nightmare difficulty.